 4. Reducing indoors air pollution, yard chemicals, and other sources of toxic exposure.
 This will calm the over-reactivity of the immune system and allow the body to cleanse and heal.
 For our furry companions’ sake, it is important to examine our home and yard care practices.
 Cleaning products are the first place to look; if the floor or carpet cleaner you use contains toxic chemicals (as most do), and your companion’s nose is continually close to that floor (as most are), then the body must continually detoxify itself.
 Choosing homemade, natural, and green cleaning products can go a long way to limiting the toxins your companion accumulates.
 (Click here for more information on going green.)

 5. Minimizing electromagnetic radiation.
 Limit this cause of low-grade, chronic inflammation in and around your home.
 Keep your companion’s bed as far away from electrical components as possible.
 At night, make sure all electronics are turned off.
+For smartphones, put them on Airplane Mode so they aren’t constantly pinging the tower (this also saves your battery!)
 This is important not just for the radiation, but also light.
 Even the tiny glow from power indicators can be disruptive to sleep, and inhibit the body’s natural healing cycles.

 6. Using a safe, non-toxic flea control program.
 Most flea products are pesticides that can contribute to the toxic overload of the body and inhibit natural cleansing processes.
 Flea and tick management is an essential part of health, but spot-on flea control products such as Advantage, Frontline, and Revolution, are heavy-duty pesticides.
 These poisons absorb through the skin permeate the animal’s system; while a portion of them is eliminated in through urine and feces, some components may not be fully cleared, and can contribute to the toxic sludge build-up in the extracellular matrix.
 Tablets given by mouth are no better.
 A recent report from the U.S. Environmental Protection Agency makes it clear that every commercial flea product can cause illness and even death in pets; the agency is now encouraging more truthful labeling, but it is not requiring safer products.
-There are many natural flea/tick control products that offer effective, non-toxic alternatives to chemical pesticides.
-They take more effort than putting occasionally a few drops on your companion’s skin, but they are well worth it for the long-term health of your friend.
+Natural flea/tick control methods take more effort than putting occasionally a few drops on your companion’s skin, but they are well worth it for the long-term health of your friend.

 7. Minimizing stress.
 It’s been abundantly proven that stress suppresses the immune system.
 Our furry companions can and do experience stress, as much or more than we do.
 For instance, dogs with separation anxiety live in extreme stress every day their guardians go to work or school.
 Cats in multiple-cat households are frequently stressed over territorial competition.